• Home

 Serving Crumble

-In the summer months I would recomend serving crumble with good quality vanilla ice cream or pouring cream.
+In the summer months I would recommend serving crumble with good quality vanilla ice cream or pouring cream.
 In the winter months it is hard to beat custard!

 Plum Crumble Recipe